ninjapretzel/ExServer/paper/readme.md

 - `Comp`onents may be attached or removed at any time.
 - `Comp`onent types must only contain "[Blittable](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types)" memory
 	- (memory must be able to be directly copied to any system and retain the same meaning)
-	- this basically just means no pointers/system specific identifiers of any kind.
+	- this basically just means no pointers/system specific hashes/identifiers of any kind.
 - Any `Entity` may be used to look up attached `Comp`onents
 - Any `Comp` may be used to look up its `Entity`
 - `Entity`s and `Comp`onents may only interact with others within the same `Service`.